 Remove the baked hand pies from heat to cooling rack.

-Cool to warm while making glaze.
+Cool to warm (about 75 degrees F) while making glaze.

 - Whisk together powdered sugar, vanilla and heavy cream.

 - Thin the glaze with water (or milk) until the glaze easily falls in a stream off your spoon.